AkashThoriya/universal-learning-platform/README.md

 ### 4. Configure Security Rules

+**⚠️ Important**: Use the comprehensive security rules that support all features including Adaptive Testing and Journey Planning.

+See [`docs/deployment/FIREBASE-SECURITY-RULES.md`](docs/deployment/FIREBASE-SECURITY-RULES.md) for complete rules.

-Replace the default Firestore rules with:
+Quick setup - replace the default Firestore rules with:

 ```javascript
 rules_version = '2';